hawaiisa/Atlas/README.md

             └── other AtlasLoot folders and files
 ```
 3. Restart your client and start gearing.
 (If you're patching an older version /run ReloadUI() should be sufficient in most cases)

+## How can I contribute?
+If you find errors in loot table or recipes or discover a missing item from a loot table, feel free to contact me via the V+ Discord, submitting an issue, or make a pull request.

+The info I need for new items is the item name, where it drops, and preferably its ItemID.